larsonmpdx/fruitfacts/README.md

 * [Frontend README](frontend/README.md)

 # fruitfacts
-1. a project to track typical harvest times for crops, especially tree fruits, which have consistent harvest times year to year
+1. a project to track typical harvest times for crops, especially tree fruits which have consistent harvest times year to year
 2. a cross-referencing system for common tree fruits, with an emphasis on information from university agricultural extension publications and other evidence-based sources so gardeners can quickly research the best varieties for their situation
 3. an emphasis on citations rather than on editorializing or paraphrasing other works